D-Day for May as she seeks backing for draft Brexit deal

 The solution is intended to be temporary, but pro-Brexit politicians in Britain fear it may become permanent, hampering Britain's ability to strike new trade deals around the world.

-Former Foreign Secretary Boris Johnson, who supports a clean break from the bloc, said the agreement would make his favored option, a loose Canada-style trade deal with the bloc, impossible.
+Pro-Brexit former Foreign Secretary Boris Johnson said the agreement would make his favored option, a loose Canada-style trade deal with the bloc, impossible.
 He tweeted: "Cabinet must live up to its responsibilities & stop this deal."

 Northern Ireland's Democratic Unionist Party, which props up May's minority government, said it would oppose any deal that leaves Northern Ireland subject to different rules to the rest of the U.K. after Brexit.